nisukapalli/RateMyResidential/README.md

 # RateMyResidential

-A web application project for viewing and rating/reviewing on-campus residential dorms and dining halls in UCLA.
-Built with React for the frontend and Firebase for the backend (databases, user authentication, and hosting).
+A web application for viewing and rating/reviewing on-campus residential dorms and dining halls in UCLA.
+Built with React for the frontend and Firebase for the backend (database, user authentication, and hosting).

 ## How to Run the App: